-• Total swap space should be at least equal to the amount of RAM.
-We recommend installing twice as much swap space as RAM.
+Total swap space should be at least equal to the amount of RAM.
 Due to the way GemStone uses memory, systems with insufficient swap space allocated have a risk of memory errors even if there is available RAM.

 Disk space